Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 **27 September 2022:** significantly updated readme and corrected validator reccomendations.

 **8 November 2022:** corrected accessibility colours, spacing and added direct to fight option.

+**14 November 2022:** changed some text and flow logic to support hammer and defending mechanics.
+More work needed.

 ------